pymupdf/PyMuPDF/docs/page.rst

 Description of *getLinks()* Entries
 ----------------------------------------
-Each entry of the *getLinks()* list is a dictionay with the following keys:
+Each entry of the :meth:`Page.getLinks` list is a dictionay with the following keys:

 * *kind*:  (required) an integer indicating the kind of link.
 This is one of *LINK_NONE*, *LINK_GOTO*, *LINK_GOTOR*, *LINK_LAUNCH*, or *LINK_URI*.
 For values and meaning of these names refer to :ref:`linkDest Kinds`.